laekov/fastmoe/doc/installation-guide.md

 #### Troubleshooting

-If you have errors (warnings are OK) during the compilation make sure that the installer has the correct flags, this can be seen in the error as `-I/home/path/to/bin` and `-L/home/path/to/lib`.
+If you have errors (warnings are OK) during the compilation make sure that the installer has the correct flags, this can be seen in the error as `-I/path/to/xxx/bin` and `-L/path/to/xxx/lib`.
 This flags should point to the correct CUDA for which all the other packages are compatible (torch and NCCL), if this paths are not correct you'll have to tell the system explicitly which CUDA version you want to use.
-A simple solution could be like this:
+Simple solutions could be this:
 ```
+# (suggested) export the correct paths before compiling

+export PATH="/usr/local/cuda-11.7/bin:$PATH"
+export LD_LIBRARY_PATH="/usr/local/cuda-11.7/lib:$LD_LIBRARY_PATH"
+python setup.py install

-# add this lines at the end of your ~/.bashrc
+# eventually add these to your ~/.bashrc as an option to reduce future works

 nano ~/.bashrc
 export PATH="/usr/local/cuda-11.7/bin:$PATH"
 export LD_LIBRARY_PATH="/usr/local/cuda-11.7/lib:$LD_LIBRARY_PATH"

-# update the ~/.bashrc and try again

 source ~/.bashrc
-cd fastmoe && python setup.py install
 ```